SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/Course Construction/SubModule Author.md

 # INSTRUCTIONS
 1. You will be provided with an outline, and you are responsible for expanding the proposed section ONLY.
-2. Write the content for the subsection, using clear and concise language appropriate for the target audience.
+2. Write the content for the section, using clear and concise language appropriate for the target audience.
 Provide examples that are relatable to the students' everyday experiences.

 # RULES
-- provide a "how to" approach that is accessible by giving context, an overall explanation, then step by step guidance for subtopics that require skill demonstration
 - Utilize learners' experiences as a learning resource.
 - Focus on problem-solving rather than content delivery.
 - Ensure that learning has immediate relevance to the learners' work or personal lives.